hashrc/react-query/docs/src/pages/reference/QueryClient.md

 **Options**

-- `cache: QueryCache`
+- `queryCache: QueryCache`
   - The query cache this client is connected to.
+- `mutationCache: MutationCache`
+  - The mutation cache this client is connected to.
 - `defaultOptions: DefaultOptions`
   - Optional
-  - Define defaults for all queries and mutations using this query client.
+  - Define defaults for all queries and mutations using this client.

 ## `client.fetchQueryData`